 Harassment is unwanted behavior that has the purpose or effect of unreasonably interfering with a person’s or a group of persons’ educational, work, social or living activities.
+As such, it violates this Code and, in some cases, federal or state law.
 Harassment can take many forms.
 Types of harassment include:

 - Peer harassment involves persistent, intentional degradation, intimidation, or abuse of another person.

 - Quid pro quo harassment involves abuse of one’s power, authority, or position such that,

 - a.
 Submission to such conduct is made either explicitly or implicitly a term or condition of an individual’s education or employment; or

 - b.
 Submission to or rejection of such conduct by an individual is used as the basis for academic or employment decisions affecting the individual’s welfare.

 - Hostile environment harassment involves conduct that substantially interferes with an individual’s educational, work, social, or living environment.

 - Discriminatory harassment involves conduct of an offensive, demeaning, intimidating or hostile nature based on race, color, national origin, religion, gender1, orientation, age or disability.